decentraland/documentation/content/creator/sdk7/3d-essentials/materials.md

 {{< /hint >}}

 The `material` property is an object that represents the material to use.
 It needs to be written using the [advanced syntax](#advanced-syntax) for materials, as shown in the example above.
 Helper functions like `Material.setPbrMaterial()` can't be used here.

+### Modify the material of a specific node in the model

 The following example shows how to modify the material of a specific node in the _glTF_ model.
 In this case, the material of the head is modified to use an alternative texture.